Is TV Advertising Still Effective, Relevant, and Worth It?

 Fragmented Attention Span

 Reports say that 70% of people use mobile devices when watching TV, and 87% of 16 to 34-year-olds use a mobile device while watching TV.
-TV is still a powerful driver to consumers when introducing a new brand or product to the market.
+TV is still a powerful driver for consumers when introducing a new brand or product to the market.

 Since most viewers have their 2nd or 3rd screens (laptop or mobile device) nearby them while watching TV, they are more than likely to search for either the commercial they saw or the product if it’s relevant to them.

 TV can directly impact engagement through social and search campaigns when using similar language in both campaigns.
 TV advertising and digital campaigns’ synergy can help boost online conversions and help advertisers track TV commercial performance using hashtags or social drivers.

 Every Major Brand Uses TV Advertising

 Google, Apple, Facebook, McDonald’s, and IBM all use TV advertising in their marketing mix for brand awareness.
 Why would that be?
 Because TV is still the best branding play in advertising.
 If TV is good enough for those brands, it should be good enough for you to reconsider putting TV spots back into your marketing strategy.

 A more significant experience is created for consumers when integrating several advertising forms to influence purchases.
 The challenge that advertisers have with traditional advertising forms like TV advertising is measuring and tracking the following engagement activities with prospective consumers.
 The ability to track KPIs after watching a TV commercial is becoming easier with the right tools to manage micro and macro conversions.

 For more on Colling Media’s TV advertising services, visit our TV Advertising page.